Abneco/ja/README.md

 ja tool javap com.example.hello.Main
 ```

-In a repository, move the module to `src/com.example.hello`.
+When moving to source control move to a module source path layout, `src/com.example.hello`.
 With that layout, `ja init` creates new modules alongside it under `src`.

-`com.example.hello` is fine for this example.
-For a published module, choose a globally meaningful reverse-domain name following [Sonatype's namespace conventions](https://central.sonatype.org/register/namespace/), using a domain you own or a namespace you can verify, such as `io.github.owner.application`.
+While `com.example.hello` is fine for this example, for a module you intend to publish, choose a globally meaningful reverse-domain name following [Sonatype's namespace conventions](https://central.sonatype.org/register/namespace/), using a domain you own or a namespace you can verify, such as `io.github.owner.application`.

 ## Module layout